pcanterini/next-appwrite-oauth/README.md

-# Appwrite Nextjs OAuth demo (Sign in with Apple and Google)
+# Nextjs + Appwrite + Sign in with Apple or Google

 ![Alt Text](public/apple-sign-in.gif)